fiu-cloud/distribute-compute/README.md

 # Description
 This docker image is a self contained example of privacy preserving distributed linear regression (gradient descent).
 This image can be easily modified for other models.
+We also discuss easy modifications for logistic regression

 # Architecture
 This is a simple system that executes deterministic privacy-preserving non-concurrent (but distributed) algorithms among 2 or more parties.
 It should be easy to understand and convey to partner organisations.